Data Sandbox+: New Opportunities for Industry and Innovators to Work Together

 - Better measuring and understanding performance and delays

 Data Sandbox+ builds on the repository of data that was made available for the original competition and includes new and refreshed content.
-If you are a passenger train or freight operator, or any other organisation, and would like to get involved by sharing data samples to enhance the repository and supporting future research, please get in touch.
+If you would like to get involved by sharing data samples to enhance the repository and support future research, please get in touch.

-The first round of the competition led to the funding of three demonstrator projects and one feasibility study, which are due to start in November 2019:
+The first round of the competition led to the funding of three demonstrator projects and one feasibility study, which started in November 2019: